 Which residence halls are for freshmen?

+All of our residential colleges are for first-year students.
+All remaining residence halls are for all students, all years, including first-year students.
 East Campus Apartments and West Campus Apartments are reserved for upperclassmen (second-year students and higher).

 Which residence halls are for both males and females?

-Miller Hall is all female and Louise Garig Hall is all male.
+Miller Hall is all female, and Louise Garig Hall is all male.
 All of the remaining residence halls are for both males and females.
 There are separate floors or wings for males and females with key or card access to those floors.
 Only males have access to male floors/wings, and only females have access to female floors/wings.

 Is it better to live on the East side or West side of the campus?

-It all depends on where you have classes and what personal preferences you have in regards to proximity to the University Rec.
-Center, the Student Union, LSU lakes, Tiger Stadium, and other campus landmarks.
-The east side is closer to the Student Union, the Rec.
-Center, many science buildings, and many other classroom buildings.
+It all depends on where you have classes and what personal preferences you have in regards to proximity to the University Rec Center, the Student Union, LSU lakes, Tiger Stadium, and other campus landmarks.
+The east side is closer to the Student Union, the Rec Center, many science buildings, and many other classroom buildings.
 The west side is closer to the Quadrangle (Quad) class area, the Music and Performing Arts buildings, the Journalism Building, Tiger Stadium, the Pete Maravich Assembly Center, and many other athletic facilities.